ga-wdi-boston/js/README.md

 As developers, we often want to take a look at the inner workings of processing and just get a read on what variables store which values at a specific time while our code is running.
-To do this we type `console.log("Whatever we want to print out to the console.")`
+To do this we type `console.log("Whatever we want to print out to the console.")`.

-It's an extremely effective tool that often gets pulled out before production, but can help give you an idea of what should be being returned, and a good point of reference for debugging.
+It's an extremely effective tool that often gets pulled out before production, but can help give you an idea of what should be returned, and a good point of reference for debugging.

 ### Flow Control